mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^118) TTTRRINRIINN'''SSS V VVEEILEIILL

-## TTRRININ’’SS VVEEILIL SSUUBSECTORBSECTOR
+## TTRRININ''SS VVEEILIL SSUUBSECTORBSECTOR

-The Trin’s Veil subsector gets its name from the reflective debris cloud that surrounds Trin, the subsector capital.
+The Trin's Veil subsector gets its name from the reflective debris cloud that surrounds Trin, the subsector capital.
 This is the remains of a shattered moon, and makes the night–time view on Trin a glorious sight.
 It also interferes somewhat with navigation close to